 Nominations should be made by a member of University staff.
 The Committee welcomes self-nominations; however, these should be supported with a reference from the nominee’s Tutor, Head of Department, Director of Studies or any other member of staff within the nominee’s department/School.

-Full guidance is included within the nomination form.
+Full guidance is included within the nomination form for our 2023 prize.

 See past years' winners.